• Skip to primary navigation

 There is a way to follow a gluten-free diet, and then there’s a way to follow a healthy gluten-free diet.
 I choose the latter.

-They eat anything and everything just because it’s labeled gluten free with little regard to whether the product has any redeeming qualities.
+They eat anything and everything just because it’s labeled gluten-free with little regard for whether the product has any redeeming qualities.

 Today I want to share 12 highly effective habits of someone on a healthy, gluten-free diet.
 I hope it will inspire you to make choices that are good for you.